4mica-Network/x402-4mica/examples/README.md

 ## Rust facilitator client (`facilitator_rust.rs`)

-This example shows how to use `rust-sdk-4mica`'s `FacilitatorFlow` to run the full x402 lifecycle against a paid resource: follow the 402, request a tab, sign the guarantee, and settle through the facilitator with a single call.
+This example shows how to use `rust-sdk-4mica`'s `FacilitatorFlow` to run the full x402 lifecycle against a paid resource: follow the 402 (reading its `accepted` list of paymentRequirements), request a tab when instructed, sign the guarantee, and settle through the facilitator with a single call.

 Environment variables (loaded from `examples/.env` and then `.env`):